seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-10.md

 > *Jātaṁ bhūtaṁ samuppannaṁ, kataṁ saṅkhatamaddhuvaṁ.*[^fn351]

 The reference here is to the five groups of grasping.
-They are "born", "become", "arisen" (that is conditionally arisen), "made up", "prepared", and "unstable".
+They are 'born', 'become', 'arisen' (that is conditionally arisen), 'made up', 'prepared', and 'unstable'.
 These words are suggestive of some artificiality.
 The word *addhuvaṁ* brings out their impermanence and insubstantiality.
 There is no eternal essence, like *sat*, or being.
 It is merely a self image, a reflection.
 So it seems that the